 - Nearly half (44%) of young people (ages 18 to 29) have a step-sibling

 Blended family dynamics are complex.
 Many different skills are required.
 It’s a mix of biological parents, stepparents, biological children and stepchildren, and even half-siblings in blended families.
 All these interconnected relationships bring new challenges to the table.
-You may also be dealing with the sadness your child feels as a result of divorce and the exhaustion experienced for children bouncing back and forth between households.
+You may also be dealing with the sadness your child feels as a result of divorce and the exhaustion experienced by children from bouncing back and forth between households.

 Some common issues in blended families and typical step-parenting problems are: